annesteenbeek/quickplot/README.md

 ## TODO
 - [x] improve current basic arduino library with multiple data types
 - [x] single executable
-- [ ] more robust serial transmission
+- [x] more robust serial transmission
-- [ ] track multiple values in one graph
+- [x] track multiple values in one graph
+- [ ] Download values as .csv files
 - [ ] pushing values to the micro controller
 - [ ] add mbed support
-- [ ] dragging, dropping and removing of plots
 - [ ] use more advanced plotting library (values on hover etc...)